platformsh/legacy-cli/README.md

-  project:get (get)                       Clone and build a project locally project:init (init)                     Initialize from a plain Git repository project:list (projects)                 Get a list of all active projects ssh-key ssh-key:add                             Add a new SSH key ssh-key:delete                          Delete an SSH key
+  project:get (get)                       Clone and build a project locally project:init (init)                     Initialize from a plain Git repository project:list (projects)                 Get a list of all active projects project:metadata                        Read or set metadata for a project ssh-key ssh-key:add                             Add a new SSH key ssh-key:delete                          Delete an SSH key